mterwill/mterwill.com/content/posts/framework-for-performance-engineering.md

 * Does the issue block their workflow?
 * Does the issue impact anyone else (e.g. your customer's customer)?
 * Does the issue cause toil for support?
-* Has the issue cause customers to leave your product?
+* Has the issue caused customers to leave your product?

 Start building this story in the ticketing system of your choice.